geoff-project/coi-utils/docs/guide/lsa_utils.rst

 The `~cernml.lsa_utils` package directly imports Java packages via the JPype import system.
 It does not set up the JVM for you, so you have to start the JVM before importing the package.
-(In this regard, `~cernml.lsa_utils` itself behaves as if it were a Java package.)
+(In this regard, it behaves as if it were a Java package itself.)

 The cleanest way to import `~cernml.lsa_utils` is to use PJLSA's context manager for enabling Java imports: